5aradise/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value: 🎓 known
+  - Value: 🖐️ used
-  - Identifier: 🎓 known
+  - Identifier: 🖐️ used
-  - Variable: 🎓 known
+  - Variable: 🖐️ used
-  - Constant
+  - Constant: 🖐️ used
-  - Scalar: 🎓 known
+  - Scalar: 🖐️ used
-  - Literal: 🎓 known
+  - Literal: 🖐️ used
-  - Expression: 🎓 known
+  - Expression: 🖐️ used
-  - Heap
+  - Heap: 🎓 known
-  - Function: 🎓 known
+  - Function: 🖐️ used
-  - Procedure
+  - Procedure: 🖐️ used
-  - Method
+  - Method: 🖐️ used
-  - Class
+  - Class: 🖐️ used
-  - Prototype
+  - Prototype: 🖐️ used
-  - Event
+  - Event: 🖐️ used
-  - Type
+  - Type: 🖐️ used
-  - Flag
+  - Flag: 🖐️ used
-  - Lexical scope
+  - Lexical scope: 🖐️ used
-  - Code block
+  - Code block: 🖐️ used
-  - Conditions
+  - Conditions: 🖐️ used
-  - Loops: 🎓 known
+  - Loops: 🖐️ used
-  - Assignment
+  - Assignment: 🖐️ used
-  - Regular expression
+  - Regular expression: 🎓 known
-  - Interface
+  - Interface: 🖐️ used
   - Namespaces
-  - Call stack
+  - Call stack: 🖐️ used
-  - Naming conventions
+  - Naming conventions: 🖐️ used
-  - Coding conventions
+  - Coding conventions: 👂 heard
-  - Camel case
+  - Camel case: 🖐️ used
-  - Snake case
+  - Snake case: 🖐️ used
   - Kebab case
   - Trailing commas
-  - Return early
+  - Return early: 🖐️ used
   - Fail-fast
 - Types
   - Primitive types